iStokee/MESharpTools/README.md

 Release artifacts (the tool DLLs) are built by the maintainer from the monorepo via `tools/ToolRelease.ps1`, which has `csharp_interop` available.

-### Orbit plugin decoupling

-`SharpBuilder.OrbitPlugin` no longer references all of Orbit — only the standalone `Orbit.Plugin.Abstractions` contract (`IOrbitTool` / `IOrbitPlugin`).
-Orbit references the same assembly and its `PluginLoadContext` shares it to the default ALC, so the plugin's interface type identity matches Orbit's at runtime.
-The abstractions are contract-only (two interfaces) and travel with the tools repo (vendored source or binary) — Orbit/ME source stays private.
-This is what lets the tools build (and ship) without Orbit present.

 ## Live-update model (mirrors Orbit)

 - Each tool is registered in `%USERPROFILE%\MemoryError\tools.json` with its GitHub `repo`,